-Hypoallergenic Dog FoodHypoallergenic dog food is the best diet for dogs with sensitivities or allergies to dog food ingredients - but you may not know dog food allergies are actually fairly common.
+Hypoallergenic dog food is perfect for dogs with sensitivities or allergies to certain dog food ingredients.

-If your pup or dog seems to scratch/bite/lick at himself excessively, has red/itchy/irritated skin or 'hot spots', or has recurrent ear infections, he/she may be suffering from canine allergies
+If your pup or dog seems to scratch/bite/lick at himself excessively, has red/itchy/irritated skin or 'hot spots', or has recurrent ear infections, he/she may be suffering from canine allergies.

-Dog Food Allergies - What Is Your Dog Reacting To?Allergy free dog foods come in many different varieties and formulas - and that's because dog food allergies themselves can be varied and differ from dog to dog.
+Allergy free dog foods come in many different varieties and formulas - and that's because dog food allergies themselves can be varied and differ from dog to dog.

 Unless your dog has undergone allergy testing by your veterinarian, chances are you won't know exactly what ingredient/s are at the root of your dogs food allergy problems.

 An elimination diet is the best way to figure that out, and switching your dog over to a diet that contains ingredients he's never eaten before is the best way to start.